emlid/emlid-docs/docs/quickstart.md

 <div style="text-align: center;"><img src="../img/reachrs/quickstart/reach_view_loading.png" style="width: 800px;"></div><br>

-## Placing Reach RS module
+## Placing Reach RS/RS+ module

-* Reach RS may be placed on a tripod with a 1/4" mount thread.
+* Reach RS/RS+ may be placed on a tripod with a 1/4" mount thread.
 Each package comes with an adapter to 5/8" survey pole thread.

 !!! important
     There **should be no** obstacles near the antenna that could block the sky view higher than 30 degrees above horizon.
     **Do not** test the device indoors or near buildings, do not cover the skyview for the antennas with laptops, cars or yourself.
 RTK requires good satellite visibility and reception.

-A guide how to properly place the antennas is available in [Reach RS placement](placement) section.
+A guide how to properly place the antennas is available in [Reach RS/RS+ placement](placement) section.

 ## Working with ReachView app

 ### Battery status check

-You may check Reach RS battery status by clicking on the sign in the upper right corner.
+You may check Reach RS/RS+ battery status by clicking on the sign in the upper right corner.

 <div style="text-align: center;"><img src="../img/reachrs/quickstart/battery.png" style="width: 450px;"></div><br>